-Fittonia can be fertilized a few months after repotting with a balanced houseplant water soluble (5-5-5 NPK) fertilizer or granular fertilizer.
-Dilute by half the recommended amount listed on the package when using a water soluble fertilizer.
+Fittonia can be fertilized a few months after repotting with a balanced houseplant water-soluble (5-5-5 NPK) fertilizer or granular fertilizer.
+Dilute by half the recommended amount listed on the package when using a water-soluble fertilizer.
 Apply the fertilizer solution between waterings.
-This will prevent excess fertilizer which can cause the foliage to burn and possibly kill the plant.
+This will prevent excess fertilizer, which can cause the foliage to burn and possibly kill the plant.

 Granular fertilizer releases nutrients slowly over time.
-It can be applied on top the soil or mixed into the soil.
+It can be applied on top of the soil or mixed into the soil.
 Granular fertilizer should still be used in small amounts to prevent damage to the plant as well.